-My husband and I love Greek food and culture which leads me to write about Easter dinner traditions in Greece.
+Planning a trip to Greece is high on my bucket list.
+My husband and I love Greek food and culture which leads me to write about traditional Greek Easter food and customs.
 Although we haven’t made it to Greece yet, we did learn some Greek in preparation for our trip to Tarpon Springs, a Greek American village, a few years back.
 Today I will discuss the Easter dinner traditions of colored eggs in addition to providing recipes for Spanakopita, Lettuce Salad, Lamb and Potatoes, Easter Bread, and Baklava.

 After midnight mass on Holy Saturday, people ate the eggs along with mageiritsa soup to break the fast.
-However, I am not including the recipe for this soup which is traditionally made with a lamb’s head.
-The main course includes spanakopitta, leg of lamb with roasted potatoes, lettuce salad, Kokkoretsi, and fresh spring cheese.
-The meal also includes traditional Easter bread and cheese tarts for dessert.
+However, I am not including the recipe for this soup because the traditional Easter soup is made with a lamb’s head.
+Traditional Greek Easter dinner includes spanakopitta, leg of lamb with roasted potatoes, lettuce salad, Kokkoretsi, and fresh spring cheese.
+Greek Easter dinner also includes Greek Easter bread and cheese tarts for dessert.
 Further, I am leaving out the Kokkoretsi, skewered grilled mixed innards.
 Spring cheeses such as Manouri, a hard cheese from Northern Greece or Anthotiro which is similar to ricotta are served.
 Traditional cheese tarts vary by region, but they all include dough pastry filled with a mixture of cheese, egg, and spices.
 Moreover, leftover dough from the Easter bread is used.
-However, I am skipping this dessert for the more well known baklava.
+However, I am skipping the typical Greek Easter desserts for the more well known baklava.

 Easter Dinner Traditions: The Feast

 In traditional Greek fashion, people start breaking the fast with the dyed Easter eggs and the lamb’s head soup.
 Instead, I am including a recipe for lemon chicken soup instead.